arosenkranz/scenarios/identifying-frontend-issues/02-advanced-rum/02-step.md

   You may have also received an email notification about it if you entered it in the last step.

 In the next and step, you'll fix the error so you can witness the monitor return back to an **OK** status.
-While you're at it, you'll also add some custom data to the microsite's user events so you can capture more meaningful information about each user's session.
+While you're at it, you'll also add some custom data to the Discount frontend's user events so you can capture more meaningful information about each user's session.

 Click the **Continue** button below to move on to the next step.